isabella232/edev-front-end-take-home/README.md

 The completed result should include:

-- A desktop view
+- A desktop view.
-- A mobile view
+- A mobile view.
-- Stylesheets in LESS or SCSS
+- Stylesheets in LESS or SCSS.
 - Style the layout to match the above mockups.

 The Completed result should not include:

-- Bootstrap styles
+- Bootstrap styles.

 ## Getting started